What is a 3D LUT

 Directly adjusting these LUTs is something that you cannot do yourself because of the huge number of data points that need adjusting.
 CalMAN software will automate this process, taking multiple reads and adjusting the many points available.
 CalMAN has been able to do much of this for years, but it required niche products that cost thousands of dollars.
 Since CalMAN now has direct access to the TV hardware, it also means that it will do all the other TV adjustments as well to dial in an ideal image.
 The process of calibrating is automated, and can be much faster than a traditional manual calibration, but will require the appropriate hardware and software.
 Even without doing a LUT calibration there are benefits for everyone with this new architecture.

 CalMAN will offer you multiple options for calibration of the 3D LUT.
-You can choose to calibrate 100 points (Lightning LUT) , 3500 points (iRP LUT), or have CalMAN create a LUT based on the readings of the primary color (Matrix LUT).
-The 3500 point option will take several hours of measurements and is likely to be used by the videophile that owns their own calibration equipment, or studios and production houses that use an LG OLED to master content.
+You can choose to calibrate 100 points (Lightning LUT), between 100 and 10,000 points (iRP LUT), or have CalMAN create a LUT based on the readings of the primary color (Matrix LUT).
+The variable point option can take several hours of measurements, depending on your selection, and is likely to be used by the videophile that owns their own calibration equipment, or studios and production houses that use an LG OLED to master content.
 The fastest, creating a LUT based on primary color measurements, is the simplest, and is based on the measured response of the specific panel you’re calibrating and should be more accurate than it came from the factory which would have been based on an average of a number of panels.
 We don’t know how much better or worse each version will be, but hopefully we can test them once the LG models ship.

 This new larger LUT architecture provides benefits even if you aren’t doing a calibration.
 Video data is stored in gamma space, which allocates additional data for shadow areas and less data for brighter highlight areas, which fits with how the human visual system works.
 Traditional color management systems require a conversion to linear space, where shadows and highlights have the same amount of data allocated to them, which leads to issues like posterization in shadows.
 The new LG models can remain entirely in gamma space, allowing for better color management without the added possibility of artifacts that are inherent in other TV CMS systems.